Berglind Rós Ágústsdóttir

-Berglind Rós Ágústsdóttir (born 28 July 1995) is an Icelandic professional footballer who plays as a defender for KIF Örebro and the Iceland women's national team.
+Berglind Rós Ágústsdóttir (born 28 July 1995) is an Icelandic professional footballer who plays as a defender for Valur and the Iceland women's national team.

-Career
+Club career

+Berglind Rós was the captain of Fylkir in 2020.
+On 18 December 2020, it was announced that Berglind Rós had signed a professional contract for Örebro in the Damallsvenskan.

+International career

 Berglind Rós has been capped for the Iceland national team.

-She was the captain of Fylkir in 2020.
-On 18 December 2020, it was announced that Berglind Rós had signed a professional contract for Örebro in the Damallsvenskan.
+On 13 June 2025, Berglind Rós was called up to the Iceland squad for the UEFA Women's Euro 2025.